 On her greatest inspiration:

-Aside from my mom, a single mother who worked hard to ensure she and her sister had everything they needed, I am greatly inspired by Walt Disney.
-He was able to create something meaningful to so many people and that’s what I hope to do with my products.
+Chavez: Aside from my mom, a single mother who worked hard to ensure my sister and I had everything they needed, I am greatly inspired by Walt Disney.
+He was able to create something meaningful to so many people, and that’s what I hope to do with my products.

 On how her childhood shaped her: